Click here to see the numbers and origins of refugees hosted by Afghanistan.

 NRC Afghanistan seeks to protect and assist vulnerable women, girls, boys and men displaced by conflict and/or in hard-to-reach areas.
 NRC provides assistance to meet immediate humanitarian needs, prevent further displacement, and contribute to durable solutions.
 NRC maintains a presence in 15 provinces across the country with mobile teams accessing neighbouring areas.
 These provinces include Kabul (Country Office), Balkh, Faryab, Herat, Kabul, Nangarhar, Kunar, Kandahar, Khost, Sar-e-pul, Kunduz, Badghis, Laghman, Nimroz, Parwan, Zabul, and Uruzgan.
 NRC implements programming across all of NRC’s core competencies, integrating protection and advocacy, and an emergency response team to support preparedness and response.

-War Child International
+War Child International – Afghanistan

 War Child has been in Afghanistan since 2002.
-It started our work in the city of Herat, in the western region; implementing food security and livelihoods projects with internally displaced families who had come from other provinces.
+It started their work in the city of Herat, in the western region; implementing food security and livelihoods projects with internally displaced families who had come from other provinces.
 In 2007, War Child Afghanistan expanded to the eastern and central region to cover three key areas: protection, education, and livelihoods – as well as broader issues like advocacy and gender discrimination.

 - Refugee Action’s Handbook: UK Immigration Options for Afghan Citizens – Google Docs is for Afghan nationals in the UK who need information on the available immigration options for themselves or for their family members in Afghanistan.

 - Refugee Action has also compiled the Asylum Guides briefings, including How a Lawyer Can Help, which explains what to expect from solicitors and legal advice